 Last on our list is having your air ducts cleaned.
 Even if your home is only a few years old, dust and debris can collect within the air ducts and push the toxic chemicals back into your home anytime the heat or air is running.

 Five Star cares about our customers and the health of their homes.
-For plumbing, heating and air, electrical, insulation, and indoor air quality contact us today at 864-530-0040.
-We have convenient locations servicing you in Greenville, Spartanburg, Oconee, and Charleston, SC; Henderson, NC; and surrounding areas.
+For plumbing, heating and air, electrical, insulation, and indoor air quality contact us today.